 \remark{Remark} From the above proof it is clear that one can strengthen conditions (ii)--(v) of Proposition~1.5.7 by requiring injectivity of the corresponding approximation(s), and the modified conditions will be equivalent, again.
 What is not clear is the way how one should modify condition (i) to make it equivalent with them (maybe even no modification is needed at all). \endremark

 One could expect that a tighter connection than the merely existential one stated in the last Proposition can be established by means of the ultraproduct construction.
-To this end consider an upward directed partially ordered set $(I,\le)$.
-An {\it ultrafilter\/} $\DD$ on $I$ is called {\it upward directed\/} if it contains all the sets $(i] = \{j \in I;\, i \le j\}$ for $i \in I$.
-It can be easily seen that any set $J \sbs I$ belonging to an upward directed ultrafilter $\DD$ on $I$ is cofinal in $(I,\le)$.
+To this end consider a directed poset $(I,\le)$.
+An {\it ultrafilter\/} $\DD$ on $I$ is called {\it directed\/} if it contains all the sets $[i) = \{j \in I\: i \le j\}$ for $i \in I$.
+It can be easily seen that any set $J \sbs I$ belonging to a directed ultrafilter $\DD$ on $I$ is cofinal in $(I,\le)$.

 We denote by $\sGb = \Gb^I\!/\DD$ the ultrapower of a group $\Gb$ and, for any set $\Xb \sbs \Gb$, we denote by $\sXb = \Xb^I\!/\DD$ its ultrapower viewed as a subset of \,$\sGb$.
 Given a system of finite groups $(G_i)_{i\in I}$, their ultraproduct $G = \prod_{i \in I} G_i/\DD$ is a hyperfinite group.
 Finally, if $(\eta_i\:G_i\to\Gb)_{i\in I}$ is a system of mappings, then $\eta = (\eta_i)_{i \in I}/\DD\: G \to \sGb$ denotes the internal mapping given by $\eta(a) = \bigl(\eta_i(a_i)\bigr)_{i \in I}/\DD$ for $a = (a_i)_{i \in I}/\DD \in G$.